AxeThrowingPlaces

 Base Camp Pong + Axe -- The Greenbelt Gastropub

 Base Camp Pong + Axe at 815 W Ann Morrison Park Dr is the axe throwing venue you bring out-of-towners to.
 Sitting right on the Boise River Greenbelt near Ann Morrison Park, the location alone sets it apart from the industrial-park feel of most throwing venues nationwide.
+You are steps from one of Boise's most-used bike and walking paths, with river views and mountain backdrops that no warehouse venue can match.

 The concept: This is not just an axe throwing spot.
 Base Camp is a full gastropub with scratch-made food, craft cocktails, and a curated beer list -- plus axe throwing, ping pong, cornhole, beer pong, and arcade games under one roof.
 The food here is legitimately good, not bar-snack afterthought territory.
+Think elevated pub fare with local ingredients.

 The Axe Room: Dedicated axe throwing lanes with guided sessions from trained coaches.
 Ages 16+ in the Axe Room.
 Sessions include instruction on grip, stance, and release before you start competing.
 The coaching staff consistently earns praise for being patient with beginners and engaging with experienced throwers.
+Expect to pay around $25-35 per person for a standard session.

 The patio: Dog-friendly outdoor space overlooking the Greenbelt.
 In summer, this is one of the best patios in Boise -- throw axes inside, then take your drinks outside and watch people bike the river path.
+From June through September, Boise's late sunsets mean patio time extends well past 9 PM.

-Hours: Tuesday-Friday 4-10 PM, Saturday noon-10 PM.
+Hours: Tuesday through Friday 4-10 PM, Saturday noon-10 PM.
 Closed Monday and Sunday.

-RAGERS Smash N Axe -- Fairview Ave
+RAGERS Smash N Axe -- West Boise Adrenaline

-Two Venues, Two Vibes
+Two Venues, Two Vibes -- How to Choose

 The Boise axe throwing decision comes down to what kind of evening you want: